-In the event that a spill occurs during fuel re-supply operations, Nasittuq personnel, material and equipment will assist in spill response activities to the fullest extent, when and where possible.
-Detailed contents of POL Spill Response kits are included in this Plan.
+In the event that a spill occurs during fuel resupply operations, Nasittuq personnel, material and equipment will assist in spill response activities to the fullest extent, when and where possible.
+Detailed contents of POL Spill Response kits are listed in the site descriptions in Annex A.